Tip of the Day

 The Accessible Virtual Campus

-Posters & Exhibits
+Posters and Exhibits

-Posters & Exhibits are significant educational resources.
+Posters and Exhibits are significant educational resources.
 As we develop them, or teach our students to present their work in this format, it is essential that the access issues of people with disabilities are considered.

 EqTD AUDIT